 Penalty Fares currently apply to the routes detailed in red below.
-Penalty Fares will also apply to the routes marked in light blue from Tuesday 28 August 2018.
-More routes will be introduced throughout 2018.
+The routes detailed in green on the map below will be subject to Penalty Fares from Thursday 11 April.
+Additional Penalty Fares routes will be introduced in 2019.

 Examples of when a Penalty Fare may be charged:

 - are unable to produce an appropriate Railcard for a discount ticket

 - are aged 16 or over, travelling on a child rate ticket